booyaa/booyaa.github.io/blog/2019-0018-aws-devops-pro-certification-opsworks.md

 - provides three managed services
   - AWS OpsWorks for Chef Automate
   - AWS OpsWorks for Puppet Enterprise
-  - AWS OpsWorks Stacks which uses Chef Solo.
+  - AWS OpsWorks Stacks which uses Chef Solo

-- OpsWorks and Chef are declarative state machines, that is you say what you want and they decide how to implement this.
+In this post we'll primarily focussing on AWS OpsWorks Stacks, but know that the others are managed services that can be utilised instead of running yourself (compare to self hosting a postgresql database server and using RDS).

+OpsWorks Stack...

-  - Example: install and configure a web server is done different for various operating systems and distros.
-In chef you would declare that you want a web server and chef would find the appropriate receipe to install a webserver for the operating system that the Chef agent is running on.
+- is a declarative state engine (as is Chef Automate and Solo).
+By this mean you define what you want to happen i.e. have a web server running, OpsWorks/Chef will then determine how to do it on the operating system that the Chef agent is installed on.
+Recall that package managers and configuration files live in different places in Operating Systems, even in distributions of Operating Systems (CentOS, Debian et al).

-Jargon
+- FIXME: Rewrite this bit - A cookbook is the fundamental unit of configuration and policy distribution.
+A cookbook defines a scenario and contains everything that is required to support that scenario:
+  - Recipes that specify the resources to use and the order in which they are to be applied
+  - Attribute values

-- Recipes
+  - File distributions
-- cookbooks
+  - Templates
+  - Extensions to Chef, such as custom resources and libraries
+- also unique compared to other Chef managed services in that it uses the concept of "Layers"
+- autoscaling and scheduled scaling enabled
+- provdes you with a choice of Chef 11 or 12 stacks.
+The different between the two version is that Chef 11 has built in cookbooks, where as Chef 12 allows you to use your own or community cookbooks.
+- has a concept of Layers (think of these as different layers of functionality i.e. web server, database server)
+  - these layers can be OpsWorks, ECS or RDS based

 Additional resources: